 At certain points in time, retirees have to take required minimum distributions (RMDs) from their tax-deferred retirement accounts, such as 401(k)s and traditional IRAs, whether they need the funds or not.
 Some people, especially those who remain in the workforce or have other sources of income, would rather not draw on those funds.
 And, given the growing longevity of America’s population, some argue it makes more sense to let such funds continue to grow tax free for use in later years.
 (Related: Required minimum distributions explained)

-The new proposed legislation would push that RMD age back even further — this time to age 75.
+The new proposed legislation would push that RMD age out even further — this time to age 75.
 That new limit would be phased in over a number of years, under the current proposals.

 Additionally, the proposed legislation would make changes to qualified longevity annuity contracts (QLACs).
 These are special annuities that can be bought with money from qualified retirement accounts, removing some funds from RMD requirements, so that they can be used as a source for guaranteed income in later years.
 (Related: Understanding the QLAC)

 Currently, only the lesser of 25 percent of the aggregate account balance or $135,000 of qualified retirement funds can be used to fund a QLAC.
 But the new legislation would revise those limits.
 By how much remains to be seen.
 Current SECURE Act 2.0 proposals would also add more flexibility to QLACs for spousal survival rights.

 Under current proposals, SECURE Act 2.0 would also remove some required minimum distribution barriers that limited the availability of life annuities in qualified retirement plans and IRAs.